 It easy to show that the set of such elements, denoted $\sym_G(\cgam)$, is a subgroup of $G$, called the \emph{$G$-symmetry group of $\cgam$}.
-The cardinality of $\sym(\cgam)$ is called the \emph{symmetry index} of $\cgam$ and is denoted by $\symi(\cgam)$. \end{definition}
+The cardinality of $\sym_G(\cgam)$ is called the \emph{symmetry index} of $\cgam$. \end{definition}

 In Figure~\ref{fig-euc-trans}, we show two $SE(2)$-congruent curves, each with five $SE(2)$-symmetries.
 In Figure~\ref{fig-affine-trans}, we show two $SA(2)$-congruent curves, each with five $SA(2)$-symmetries.
-As a side remark, we can note that the five $SA(2)$-symmetries of the left curve in Figure~\ref{fig-affine-trans} are, in fact, belong to $SE(2)$, while the five $SA(2)$-symmetries of the right curve are not.
-The method of moving frames, pioneered by Bartels, Frenet, Serret, Cotton, and Darboux, and greatly extended by Cartan, allows to solve the $G$-congruence problem for sufficiently smooth curves\footnote{A curve is called $C^k$-smooth if the $k$-th derivative of its parametrization $\gamma$ is continuous.} by assigning a frame of basis vectors along a curve, in a way that is compatible with the $G$-action.
+As a side remark, we note that the five $SA(2)$-symmetries of the left curve in Figure~\ref{fig-affine-trans}, in fact, belong to $SE(2)$, while the five $SA(2)$-symmetries of the right curve do not.
+The method of moving frames, pioneered by Bartels, Frenet, Serret, Cotton, and Darboux, and greatly extended by Cartan, allows to solve the $G$-congruence problem for sufficiently smooth curves\footnote{A curve is called $C^k$-smooth if the $k$-th order derivative of its parametrization $\gamma$ is continuous.} by assigning a frame of basis vectors along a curve, in a way that is compatible with the $G$-action.
 We will review this classical construction of such frames for the $SE(2)$ and $SA(2)$ actions by following, for the most part, the exposition given in \cite{gugg}.
 For a more detailed history and generalizations to arbitrary Lie group-actions see \cite{olver2015}.